Model. Program. Simulate. Transfer.

 It runs pretty well on a standard laptop computer, but will reveal all its power on a desktop machine equiped with a modern graphics card.
 More details are provided in the Webots System Requirements.

-They rely on Webots
+Portfolio: they rely on Webots

 Perrone Robotics is a company that develops software for autonomous vehicles and robotics.
 They integrated Webots into MAX, their flagship software solution for self-driving cars.
 MAX is a comprehensive full-stack, modular, real-time capable, customizable, robotics software platform for autonomous (self-driving) vehicles and general purpose robotics.
 The software enables rapid development of autonomous vehicles and other robotics applications.
 Perrone Robotics also makes extensive use of Webots simulations as a part of the testing and validation process for MAX.
 Our collaboration covers numerous areas, centered around routing, cartography, modeling, vehicle and traffic simulations.